daviskoh/codestars/prework.md

 What is a memory address?

+It is the location in memory where a value is stored.

 What are pointers?
 How do we use them when programming in C?

 What is memory?